Platte River: Management and policy

-The Platte River flowing through an arid part of the mid-west has been widely overused.
-The claims on the Platte River water have exceeded the supply of water in drier years.
-Under Nebraska law, a river basin, subbasin, or reach shall be deemed overappropriated if it is subject to an interstate cooperative agreement among more states and if, prior to such date, the state has declared a moratorium on the issuance of new surface water appropriations in such river, subbasin, or reach, and has requested each natural resources district jurisdiction in the affected area to close or continue in effect a previously adopted closure of part of such river basin, subbasin, or reach to the issuance of additional water well permits, or to temporarily suspend or continue in effect a temporary suspension previously adopted on the drilling of new water wells in all or part of such river basin, subbasin, or reach.
-Most of the Platte River basin is currently considered as overappropriated.
+The Platte River, flowing through an arid part of the Midwest, has been widely overused.
+The claims on the Platte River water have exceeded the water supply in drier years.
+Under Nebraska law, a river basin, subbasin, or reach shall be deemed overappropriated if it is subject to an interstate cooperative agreement among more states and if, before such date, the state has declared a moratorium on the issuance of new surface water appropriations in such river, subbasin, or reach, and has requested each natural resources district jurisdiction in the affected area to close or continue in effect a previously adopted closure of part of such river basin, subbasin, or reach to the issuance of additional water well permits, or to temporarily suspend or continue in effect a temporary suspension previously adopted on the drilling of new water wells in all or part of such river basin, subbasin, or reach.
+Most of the Platte River basin is currently considered overappropriated.

-Beginning in 2004, a number of Nebraska stakeholders embarked upon the Platte River Cooperative Hydrology Study (COHYST).
+Beginning in 2004, several Nebraska stakeholders embarked upon the Platte River Cooperative Hydrology Study (COHYST).
 Conducted with assistance from the United States Geological Survey and the Natural Resources Conservation Service, this study attempts to arrive at a better understanding of the geology and hydrology of the Platte River basin from the Colorado and Wyoming borders to Columbus, including the Loup basin.
-This improved understanding could be used to develop policies for management of the river system, both for human use and for the sake of the basin's endangered species.
+This improved understanding could inform policies for managing the river system, both for human use and for protecting the basin's endangered species.
 As of October 2009, the study is still ongoing.